 - Don’t write time frames.
 Don’t include in your resume the time frame you’ve been using or studying the language.
 Sometimes living 6 months somewhere develops your language skills more.
 Studying a language for 4 years may sound more impressive, but having studied it for 2 hours/week won’t necessarily have as much of an impact.

 - Don’t forget all the languages you speak.
 Don’t forget to mention all the languages you speak!
 It can easily happen, that you consider your mother tongue so obvious, that you forget to include it.
-You perhaps got used to sending out your resume in English – which many people do to be internationally more flexible.
+You perhaps got used to sending out your resume in English – which many people do to apply for international startup jobs.
 If once you decide to apply in your home country (with the English resume), the hiring manager can easily assume that you don’t speak the local language at all and this can result in a fast rejection.
+Don’t think this is just theory – I once got rejected because of this very specific reason.
+The job seemed perfect for me and I didn’t understand why I didn’t get hired, or at least to the virtual assessment centre.
+After I asked for feedback, the recruiter told me that they considered me but knowing the local language was very important to interact with customers.
+All in all, so much time passed by until we could clarify this, that the company already hired someone else… bad luck for me!

 - Don’t lie.
 This is always a big no-go, but especially lies within the area of language proficiencies that can get discovered very fast.
 If you don’t use the frameworks wisely and realistically, you might have some very awkward situations.
-Just imagine when the hiring manager switches to another language or when you have to deal with a highly important client in the future… Not pleasant!
+Just imagine, that you have to give an answer to “Why should we hire you?”, or “What are your biggest weaknesses?” when the hiring manager switches to another language or when you have to deal with a highly important client in the future… Not pleasant!

 - Don’t mix frameworks.
 If you apply for Europe, make sure you use the CEFR for describing all of your language skills, don’t involve ILR which is usual for the US market.